isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (1) Estates identified for direct letting are generally one of two categories:

-a.
-Those with low occupancy rates.
+* Those with low occupancy rates.
-b.
-Or which have otherwise been assessed to benefit from direct letting due to their specific circumstances.
+* Or which have otherwise been assessed to benefit from direct letting due to their specific circumstances.
-c.
-An example is estates where many units have become available together, such that there is bidding fatigue from the earlier batches of units that were released.
+* An example is estates where many units have become available together, such that there is bidding fatigue from the earlier batches of units that were released.

 {:start="76"}
 76. Ms Hazel Poa asked if SLA was aware of the identity behind the bid for the leasing of No. 26 Ridout Road.
 The answer is yes.
 SLA has to know the identity of the prospective tenant in order to process and assess the bid.
 But the SLA Valuation Department and the SLA Valuer who assessed the Guide Rent on No. 26 Ridout Road did not know that the prospective tenant was Minister Shanmugam.
 As CPIB has established, the Valuer did not even know that Minister Shanmugam and SLA had settled on a rent of $26,500.
 She had assessed a Guide Rent not knowing the identity of the prospective tenant or what was the rent he had already agreed to pay.